JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

   - This file contains over 55 thousand IP address locations.
   - This will allow us to map every attack that comes in on a map.

-You can find the file in my Repository under the ".csv File" folder
+<u>You can find the file in my Repository under the ".csv File" folder<u>

 Choose "network" as the SearchKey